Frequently Asked Questions

 You better believe it!
-We serve a variety of food like hamburgers and fries, fresh roasted sweet corn, and lots of goodies.
-Or stop by the bakery for iced cold lemonade or sweet tea and a yummy treat!
+We serve a variety of food like hamburgers and fries, shish ka bobs, fresh roasted sweet corn, and lots of goodies.
+Or stop by the Sunflower Sweet Shoppe and Bakery walk up window for iced cold lemonade or sweet tea and a yummy treat!
 Bring your appetite!

 Can I bring my own food to the farm?

 Yes, you are welcome to bring your own picnic lunch, cupcakes, or whatever your group needs (no alcohol, please).
 We do not, however, have electrical capacity for crock pots or water pots, nor do we allow cooking on site.